wcarc-on/wcarc-site/minutes/minutes202210.md

    - At the November meeting, we will have a presentation on Ham Radio Science Citizen Investigation.
 The presentation will be given by a PhD student.
    - At the January meeting, we will have a presentation of a ham's story from an historical perspective.
 - In planning:
-   - A presentation on the technical side of POTA, such as recommendations on radios and antennas,
+   - A presentation on the technical side of POTA, such as recommendations on radios and antennas.
    - A presentation on transatlantic 2m communications.

 ### Director's Report